Notebooks URL Schemes

 Open a Specific Document

-This URL opens Notebooks and displays the referenced document; it is the format that Notebooks uses for its internal links.
+This URL opens the referenced document in Notebooks.
+The path is relative to Notebooks‘ root and should be URL-espaced.
+Notebooks uses this format for its internal links.

-Add Text as New Document
+Add Text as a New Plain Text Document

-Add a New Default Document
+Create a New Document

-Add a New Task
+Create a New Task

 Import from a URL

-notebooks://grab/URL&title=Title%20of%20document&parent=Path%20to%20target%20book notebooks://grab/URL&title=Title%20of%20document notebooks://grab/URL
+notebooks://grab/URL&title=Title%20of%20document notebooks://grab/URL&title=Title%20of%20document&parent=Path%20to%20target%20book notebooks://grab/URL